-See, good leaders understand that we are both human beings first and members of our separate families next, and workers like… seventh.
+See, good leaders understand that we are human beings first, members of our separate families next, and workers like… seventh.
 We don’t live in a caste system.
 (Although on a serious note, this advice does not apply if your leaders actually do come from highly hierarchical cultures, such as India or Japan.
 That requires different tactics.
-I’ll write a separate guide for you one day, I promise.)
+I’ll write a separate promotion guide for you one day, I promise.)
 If a leader appears to appreciate or expect deference, they are not a good leader.
 Walk away from them.

 So when you notice your boss’s boss is in the office, swing by.
 Knock on their doorway and say “Hi, how are you, how’re things going with you?”
 Establish a regular and friendly rapport.
 Make sure they know your name and say hello to you in the hallways.
 If they’re part of your direct chain of command, ask if you can set up a monthly chat to get their insights on your performance.
 If they’re outside of it, ask if they’d be willing to serve as your mentor or meet with you occasionally to give you visibility into their team’s work.